Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-Vermont’s Net Metering program allows homeowners with solar panels to receive credit on their electric bills for the excess energy they generate and send back to the grid.
-When your solar system produces more electricity than you’re using, your utility meter runs backward, and you build up credits that can be applied to future bills when your system isn’t generating enough power to meet your needs.
+Net Metering in Vermont is a billing arrangement that allows homeowners with solar panels to receive credit for the excess electricity they generate and send back to the grid.
+When your solar system produces more power than your home uses during sunny periods, that extra energy flows into the utility grid and you receive credits on your electric bill at the full retail rate.

 Ready to start saving with solar?